 After installing Apache it is necessary to modify UFW firewall rules to open HTTP and HTTPS ports.
-Run following command:
+Run the following command:

-To verify changes run following command:
+To verify changes run the following command:

-/var/www/html directory.
-Open your favorite browser and open below URL to verify Apache installation:
+/var/www/html the directory.
+Open your favorite browser and open the below URL to verify Apache installation: